 Herbal Cocktails & Mocktails

-I am a big fan of herbal mocktails and cocktails.
-After a long day, either working or spent in the sun, relaxing with a refreshing libation is just the thing to set me into summer slowdown mode.
-Drinks also happen to be a great way to get herbs and nutrients into you.
-I love using aromatic herbs like lemon balm or rose because they have a subtle yet noticeable effect on the nervous system.
-A tulsi or lemon verbena margarita with or without tequila is just what I am craving when feeling a little frazzled from a workday.
-On hot days you can keep it cool with energetically cooling plants like mint or hibiscus.*
+Herbal drinks are also a great way to incorporate herbs and nutrients into our routine.
+We love using aromatic herbs like lemon balm or rose because they have a subtle yet noticeable effect on the nervous system.
+A tulsi or lemon verbena margarita, with or without tequila, is just what we crave when feeling a little frazzled from a workday.
+On hot days, we keep it cool with energetically cooling plants like mint or hibiscus.

-The best part is playing around with the summer flavors available to you.
-Seeing what fruit pairs best with the herbs in your backyard and going from there.
-The possibilities are endless when it comes to adding herbs into summertime drinks that are perfect for these hot days.
+The best part is experimenting with the summer flavors available to us.
+Discover which fruits pair best with the herbs in your backyard and go from there.
+The possibilities are endless when it comes to adding herbs to summertime drinks.

 We encourage you to get creative with pairings, but if you need a bit of inspiration, here are a few favorites: